donovan-k/SteamGamesGraphing/proposal.md

 ## Graph Algorithms
 At least two graph data algorithms and a graph traversal from the list of example goals, OR equivalent work.
-BFS - documentation, possible alt implementations and complexity Strongly (or almost) connected components - documentation, possible alt implementations and complexity Force Directed Graphing - documentation, possible alt implementations and complexity Documentation for each method, including alternative implementations, time and space complexity. https://docs.google.com/document/d/10VL05FxUCQZMLb_jQfsfOMNR56ecxy0aIaqPH6KumBQ/edit?usp=sharing
+BFS - BFS is a search where all nodes in a given 'layer' are searched before moving to the next 'layer.'
+It takes a graph as input, and will output nodes.
+BFS can have O(V+E) time complexity, where V is the number of vertices and E is the number of edges, and space complexity O(V).
+Strongly (or almost) connected components - Performs a search, reverses the graph, and reperforms a search to determine which components are strongly connected.
+Takes a graph as input and outputs a strongly connected graph.
+Strongly connected components have, ideally, O(V+E) time complexity as well.
+Force Directed Graphing - Force Directed Graphing receives data, and uses it to generate visually appealing graphs.
+The ideal time complexity for Force Directed Graphing should also be O(V+E). https://docs.google.com/document/d/10VL05FxUCQZMLb_jQfsfOMNR56ecxy0aIaqPH6KumBQ/edit?usp=sharing